pretix/pretix-docs/docs/tutorial/event.md

 Next, we have to choose the event type.
 There are two options: "Singular event or non-event shop" and "Event series or time slot booking".
-Creating an event series only makes sense if we're planning on hosting the same conference several times or if we're planning for our customers to participate in a series of conferences that they buy tickets for in a single purchase.
 The use case presented in this tutorial is a simple conference that takes place on a single weekend, so we are going to choose the option "Singular event or non-event shop".

 After that, we are going to choose which languages to use for the event.